jrbenriquez/django_unionbank/README.md

         UNIONBANK_PASSWORD=<REPLACE PASSWORD>

-3. Library allows you to have certain models used for SandBox Accounts, Keeping a copy of the Instapay and PESONet banks available.
+3. Library allows you to have certain models used to save FundTransfer Data,  SandBox Accounts, Data of Instapay and PESONet banks available.
 For now, saving data in the database is required to function.
 To do this:

         python manage.py migrate django_unionbank